jmpnadeau/magento-scripts/README.md

 magento-scripts
 ===============

-A set of helpful Magento scripts
+A set of helpful Magento scripts.